 In a similar way we are now all benefiting from the same technological advances.
 The internet, for many of us, has become a lifeline.
 It is a way for us to talk to our friends and families, order food and medicine, and for museums like ours to continue to connect with our visitors, all while we remain in our own homes.

 So what might we learn from seafarers in combating isolation?
 From William Porter treasuring letters from his wife, to modern seafarers’ reliance on the internet for e-mails and video calls, we see the paramount importance of communication.
 Isolation is mentally gruelling, we’re all finding that out.
 We may need to be physically separated but we are lucky enough to live in a time where that’s not the barrier to communication it once was.
 Checking in with each other is vital, whether you prefer to go old school and write some letters, or to get to see your loved ones over a video chat, just keep doing it.

 For the time that we are left on our own however the Maritime collections demonstrate many ways in which seafarers have entertained themselves on long sea voyages.
-Many traditional seafarers’ crafts would have served not only to pass the time but also to keep those who practised them mentally healthy, something we talk about in our new Life on Board gallery, due to open later this year.
-You can see some examples of seafarers' crafts from our collection featured here, some of which will go on display in the new gallery.
+Many traditional seafarers’ crafts would have served not only to pass the time but also to keep those who practised them mentally healthy, something we talk about in our Life on Board gallery.
+You can see some examples of seafarers' crafts from our collection featured here, some of which are on display in the gallery.
 They include:

 - Dollhouse made by a ship’s carpenter in 1881, during a round the world voyage, for Emily Raven, the Captain’s daughter.

 - Carved scrimshaw depicting a ship in a storm.